 Written by Aditya Raghunath at The Motley Fool Canada

-Priced at 2.2 times forward sales and 25.6 times forward earnings, GTII stock is quite cheap.
-It trades at a discount of 100% discount to consensus price target estimates.
+Priced at 9.6 times forward earnings, BMO stock is quite cheap and trades at a discount of 12% to consensus price target estimates.

-Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in August 2023... and Curaleaf Holdings wasn't on the list.
+Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in August 2023... and Brookfield Infrastructure Partners wasn't on the list.